top of page

 Required Qualifications

-Technical Degree (AS/AA) in Natural Resources, Environmental Sciences or closely related field.
+• Bachelor’s degree in Natural Resources, Agriculture, Environmental Sciences, or closely related field.
 Qualifying experience may substitute year-for-year for the education requirement.

 Preferred Qualifications